British Steam merchant

 |Position||23° 00'S, 53° 11'E - Grid KR 2213|

 |Route||Glasgow - Durban (5 Aug) - Port Louis, Mauritius|

 |Cargo||6346 tons of general cargo, including 5500 tons of military stores, ammunition and mail|

 |Notes on event|

-At 03.32 hours on 12 Aug, 1943, the Clan Macarthur (Master John Drayton Matthews), dispersed from convoy DN-55, was hit by two G7a torpedoes from U-181 after a hunt of over 15 hours about 350 miles east of Farafangan, Madagascar.
+At 03.32 hours on 12 August 1943 the unescorted Clan Macarthur (Master John Drayton Matthews), dispersed from convoy DN-55, was hit by two G7a torpedoes from U-181 after a hunt of over 15 hours about 350 miles east of Farafangan, Madagascar.
 The ship sank by the bow eight minutes after being hit by a coup de grâce at 03.47 hours.
 After the ship sank a heavy underwater detonation slightly damaged the U-boat and swamped several lifeboats.
 The Germans questioned the survivors before they left the area.
-52 crew members and one gunner were lost.
-The master, 70 crew members and six passengers were picked up by FFL Savorgnan de Brazza and landed at Port Louis.
+50 crew members, one gunner and one passenger were lost.
+The master, 84 crew members, 15 gunners and five passengers were picked up by FFL Savorgnan de Brazza and landed at Port Louis, Mauritius.